-AI infrastructure that deploys where you are — not where the hyperscaler is.
+AI infrastructure that runs where you govern it — not where the hyperscaler is.

-Turnkey, deploy-on-demand AI infrastructure for teams, communities, public services, and operators who need local inference.
-Three tiers — Edge, Community, Hub — serving open LLMs and multi-modal AI on-site, license-compliant and payment-settled on the Tenzro Network.
+Deploy-on-demand AI infrastructure for data center operators, sovereign governments, and enterprises that need inference inside their own perimeter.
+Three tiers — Site, Regional, National — serving open LLMs and multi-modal AI on your hardware, license-compliant and built on the Tenzro Network.

 Cloud AI concentrates inference in a handful of hyperscaler regions.
-Tenzro Micro Data Centers put it on the same network as the people using it.
+Tenzro Micro Data Centers put it inside your jurisdiction, on hardware you control.

-The hardware to run modern open LLMs and full multi-modal AI locally exists today — energy-efficient, deployable behind any internet link, vendor-neutral.
-The open models — strong enough for production use, small enough to run on embedded hardware — exist today.
-What has been missing is the protocol layer that makes a community-run, on-site, or regional inference endpoint license-compliant, payment-settled, identity-bound, and verifiable.
+The hardware to run modern open LLMs and full multi-modal AI on-premise exists today — energy-efficient, deployable behind any link, vendor-neutral.
+The open models — strong enough for production use, efficient enough to run on your own hardware — exist today.
+What has been missing is the protocol layer that makes an operator-run, sovereign, or on-site inference endpoint license-compliant, settlement-ready, identity-bound, and verifiable.
 The Tenzro Network is that protocol layer.
-Tenzro Micro Data Centers are the deploy-on-demand product that ships it.
+Tenzro Micro Data Centers are the deploy-on-demand product that ships it, and Tenzro Labs is the partner that stands it up and runs it with you.

 Sized by who you serve, not by what is inside.

-You pick the tier by the size of the community you serve.
+You pick the tier by the scale you serve — a single site, a region, or a national footprint.
 We pick the hardware that hits the price, performance, and power envelope for that tier at the time of deployment.
 The protocol surface is the same across all three.

 The smallest Tenzro Micro Data Center.
-A single low-power node, deployable behind any internet link — fiber, fixed wireless, cellular, or Starlink.
-Sits on the same network as the people using it.
+A single low-power node, deployable behind any link — fiber, fixed wireless, cellular, or Starlink — for on-premise, remote, or air-gapped operations.
+Sits inside your perimeter, on the same network as the people using it.

 - ·A small open LLM for chat, drafting, summarization, and Q&A

-- ·Text retrieval and embedding for local search and RAG
+- ·Text retrieval and embedding for private search and RAG

 - ·Timeseries forecasting on local sensor or operational data